This topic describes how to create an ApsaraDB RDS for MySQL instance.

 instance.
 Note When you create a subscription-billed RDS instance, we recommend that you select Auto-Renew Enabled.
 This allows you to avoid the need to manually renew the subscription.
 This also allows you to avoid interruptions to your workloads due to overdue payments.

 In the top navigation bar, select the required region.
 Then, you can view the RDS instance that you created.

 What to do next

-After the RDS instance is created, you must configure IP address whitelists or security groups and create accounts for it.
-(If you want to connect to the RDS instance over the Internet, you must apply for a public endpoint.)
-Then you can connect to the RDS instance, you can migrate data to the RDS instance.
+After the RDS instance is created, you must configure IP address whitelists or security groups and create accounts on the RDS instance.
+If you want to connect to the RDS instance over the Internet, you must also apply for a public endpoint.
+After you connect to the RDS instance, you can migrate data to the RDS instance.
 For more information, see the following topics:

-|CreateDBInstance||Creates an ApsaraDB for RDS Instance.|
+|Create instance||Creates an ApsaraDB for RDS instance.|